Gigi Edgley: Music

 Edgley recorded a music single titled "Poison" with recording artist n8.
 The song is available for download on her webpage in the music section.
 She also appeared in a music video for the song "When You Get to California" (2004) by Australian rock group Hoodoo Gurus.

 In July 2007, Edgley began recording with Seattle-based artist/producer Kyle Stevens and writing songs for a new music release.
 At Farscape Con in November 2007, Gigi released "...SO IT SEEMS", a five-song E.P. produced and co-written with Kyle.
 Edgley has recorded other songs including Fall, Ftang!, and Blue Sky Thoughts.

 Other appearances and achievements

 Edgley was featured in several printed magazines.
 Most notably, she appeared nude in the February 2001 issue of Australian magazine Black+White.
 She was also on the cover of the FHM magazine in December 2003 and the US version of TV Guide (29 July – 4 August 2000 issue).

 Edgley was Yen Magazine's ambassador for the 2006 Pantene Young Woman of the Year Awards.

 Personal life

 Edgley married Jamey Mossengren in 2012.
 They divorced in 2017.
-She married Jed Luczynski in 2018; they have a daughter, Skye Walker.
+She married Jed Luczynski in 2018.
+They have a daughter.